rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-pc.md

 ### Hardware Requirements

-The hardware requirements for a node depend largely on which Execution (ETH1) and Consensus (ETH2) clients you decide to run.
+The hardware requirements for a node depend largely on which Execution and Consensus clients you decide to run.
 As shown in [the hardware guide](./hardware.md), there is a wide range of possible configurations that work well.
 However, for the sake of completeness, we have assembled the following hardware profiles:

-#### Light Client (Relies on External ETH1 Service)
-- CPU: Dual-core 1.6+ GHz
-- RAM: 8 GB DDR4 2133 MHz
-- SSD: 128 GB, 9k Read IOPS, 3k Write IOPS**
-- Network: 10+ Mbps, 300+ GB monthly data cap
-- ETH1: Infura, Pocket
-- ETH2: Nimbus, Prysm

 #### Low-Power Full Node
 - CPU: Quad-core 1.6+ GHz
 - RAM: 8 GB DDR4 2400 MHz
-- SSD: 1 TB*, 15k Read IOPS, 5k Write IOPS**
+- SSD: 2 TB, 15k Read IOPS, 5k Write IOPS**
 - Network: 10+ Mbps, 1.5+ TB monthly data cap
-- ETH1: Geth (in low-cache mode), Infura, Pocket
+- Execution Client: Geth (in low-cache mode), Besu
-- ETH2: Nimbus, Prysm
+- Consensus Client: Nimbus, Prysm

 #### Typical Full Node
 - CPU: Quad-core, 2.6+ GHz
 - RAM: 16 GB DDR4 3200 MHz
-- SSD: 1 TB*, 15k Read IOPS, 5k Write IOPS**
+- SSD: 2 TB, 15k Read IOPS, 5k Write IOPS**
 - Network: 25+ Mbps, 1.5+ TB monthly data cap
-- ETH1: Any
+- Execution Client: Any
-- ETH2: Any
+- Consensus Client: Any

-*\* Note that for mainnet, at the time of this article, 1 TB is sufficient but **2 TB is recommended**.
+*\*
-The Execution (ETH1) blockchain [grows quickly](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size), so 2 TB will offer better future-proofing.
+The Execution blockchain [grows quickly](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size), so 2 TB will offer some future-proofing.
 The larger your storage, the longer you can go between needing to reclaim space by pruning.*

 *\*\* If you are unsure if your disk meets these performance requirements, `fio` is a good way to test them.